Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 As they showed videotape of apartment buildings and tanks being blown to smithereens and a giant fire consuming a forest where they set the bomb off.

-And uh from Davenport, Iowa, former U.S. Secretary of State Madeline Albright, in my mind, another incompetent failure, said that Hillary Rodham Clinton is the best presidential candidate to repair America's image.
+And from Davenport, Iowa, former U.S. Secretary of State Madeline Albright, in my mind, another incompetent failure, said that Hillary Rodham Clinton is the best presidential candidate to repair America's image.

 She said that Clinton is a caring friend.

-Albright, speaking at an event in Davenport, Iowa On Thursday said the Bush administration's caused many problems, but that Clinton could restore America's reputation.
+Albright, speaking at an event in Davenport, Iowa on Thursday, said the Bush administration's caused many problems, but that Clinton could restore America's reputation.

 Right.